-6. Restriction on cash transactions exceeding specified limit 6.1 Introduction of new sections 269ST and 269DA In order to curb black money and related unaccounted wealth and to achieve the mission of the Government to move towards a less cash economy, the Finance Bill proposes to insert section 269ST in the Act to provide that no person shall receive an amount of ' 3,00,000/or more: - (a) In aggregate from a person in a day or; - (b) In respect of a single transaction; or - (c) In respect of transactions relating to one event or occasion from a person, otherwise than by an account payee cheque or account payee bank draft or use of electronic clearing system through a bank account.
-6.2 Exclusions The above-mentioned restriction shall not apply to:
+6. Restriction on cash transactions exceeding specified limit

+6.1 Introduction of new sections 269ST and 269DA

+In order to curb black money and related unaccounted wealth and to achieve the mission of the Government to move towards a less cash economy, the Finance Bill proposes to insert section 269ST in the Act to provide that no person shall receive an amount of Rs.
+3,00,000/- or more:

+- (a) In aggregate from a person in a day or; - (b) In respect of a single transaction; or - (c) In respect of transactions relating to one event or occasion from a person, otherwise than by an account payee cheque or account payee bank draft or use of electronic clearing system through a bank account.

+6.2 Exclusions

+The above-mentioned restriction shall not apply to:

-- (a) Government - (b) Any banking company - (c) Post office savings bank or co-operative bank - (d) Such other persons or class of persons or receipts may be notified by the Central Government, for reasons to be recorded in writing, on whom the proposed restriction on cash transactions shall not apply. (e) Transactions (loans/deposits/transfer of properties) which are referred to in section 269SS.
-It means that such kind of transactions shall continue to attract lower threshold of ' 20,000/- as envisaged under section 269SS.
-6.3 It is also proposed to insert new section 271DA in the Act to provide for levy of penalty by the Joint Commissioner for contravention of the provisions of the proposed section 269ST.
+- (a) Government - (b) Any banking company - (c) Post office savings bank or co-operative bank - (d) Such other persons or class of persons or receipts may be notified by the Central Government, for reasons to be recorded in writing, on whom the proposed restriction on cash transactions shall not apply. - (e) Transactions (loans/deposits/transfer of properties) which are referred to in section 269SS.
+It means that such kind of transactions shall continue to attract lower threshold of Rs.
+20,000/- as envisaged under section 269SS.

+- 6.3 It is also proposed to insert new section 271DA in the Act to provide for levy of penalty by the Joint Commissioner for contravention of the provisions of the proposed section 269ST.
 The penalty is proposed to be a sum equal to the amount of such receipt.
-However, the said penalty shall not be levied if the person proves that there were good and sufficient reasons for such contravention.
-6.4 It is also proposed to consequentially amend the provisions of section 206C to omit the provision relating to tax collection at source at the rate of 1% of sale consideration on cash sale of jewellery exceeding five lakh rupees.
-6.5 Effective date These amendments will take effect from 1st April, 2017.
+However, the said penalty shall not be levied if the person proves that there were good and sufficient reasons for such contravention. - 6.4 It is also proposed to consequentially amend the provisions of section 206C to omit the provision relating to tax collection at source at the rate of 1% of sale consideration on cash sale of jewellery exceeding five lakh rupees.

-6.6 With the proposed introduction of sections 269ST and 271DA which aims at combating tax evasion and black money, the Act now specifies the outer limit of ' 3,00,000/- for transaction in cash.
-Though the proposed section 269ST does not define transaction or event or occasion, it may be noted that the provisions of this section can apply to transactions/events such as cash receipts on sale of gold/jewellery, receipts on sale of business/non-business assets, receipts from events, performances etc. 6.7 The Act already contains provisions for discouraging cash expenses, acceptance or repayment loans/deposit/transactions for immovable property, capital expenditure incurred in cash (as proposed in the Finance
+- 6.6 With the proposed introduction of sections 269ST and 271DA which aims at combating tax evasion and black money, the Act now specifies the outer limit of Rs.
+3,00,000/- for transaction in cash.
+Though the proposed section 269ST does not define transaction or event or occasion, it may be noted that the provisions of this section can apply to transactions/events such as cash receipts on sale of gold/jewellery, receipts on sale of business/non-business assets, receipts from events, performances etc. - 6.7 The Act already contains provisions for discouraging cash expenses, acceptance or repayment loans/deposit/transactions for immovable property, capital expenditure incurred in cash (as proposed in the Finance Bill) etc. As a result, now the Act has different limits for cash payment in respect of different types of transactions as tabulated below: